Are Bananas Good for Weight Loss?

-Bananas are high in protein and low in fat and calories, making them an excellent choice for those watching their weight.
-The fruit can be eaten alone or with a meal, so there are plenty of choices for making it a fun treat.
+Are Bananas Good for Weight Loss?
+Bananas are high in protein and low in fat and calories, making them an excellent choice for you when watching your weight.
+They can be eaten alone or with a meal, so there are plenty of choices for you making it a fun treat.

 Bananas contain large amounts of potassium, magnesium, and vitamin B-6.
 The average ripe banana contains only 105 calories.
 Based on a 2,000-calorie-per-day diet, eating several bananas a day can provide numerous nutrients and account for only a fraction of your daily caloric intake.